JAVA PDF TOOLS

 License

-IronPDF offers a commercial license, which starts at $749 for a single developer license.
+IronPDF offers a commercial license - check pricing here, which starts at $749 for a single developer license.
 This license grants the developer the right to use IronPDF in their applications, including Web applications, Desktop applications, and Server-side applications.
 The license also includes free updates and support for one year.

 In addition to the commercial license, IronPDF also offers a free trial.
-This trial allows developers to test out the library and evaluate its features of HTML to PDF using Java and capabilities before making a purchase.
+This trial allows developers to test out the library and evaluate its HTML to PDF conversion features and capabilities before making a purchase.
 The trial includes all the features of the commercial license.

 iTextPDF